Gauthami25/ML-AI-Projects/Capstone/README.md

-# All capstone relates stuff will be placed here!
+# All capstone related stuff will be placed here!
+Let's see if this works!!